 Many laptop manufacturers are also doing away with ethernet ports, which are relatively bulky.
 There has also been the evolution of USB ports.
 USB type C ports, which many laptops come with today, are much smaller than earlier-generation USB ports.
 All of these adjustments have helped in making laptops slimmer.

-Lighter but sturdier materials
+Use of lighter but sturdier materials

 Many laptops, especially premium ones, generally use lightweight magnesium alloys in their construction.
 Alloys like these are chosen not only for their lighter weight, but also for their higher relative strength and better durability.
 They are not just used for making outer panels and chassis, but also for making parts fixed inside the laptop, like brackets and holders.
 This has helped make laptops considerably lighter in weight.